LukaszJozefowicz/WordLettersStatistics/README.md

 ● If a word has any special characters inside, not separated by space, it will be treated as a single word with special character(s) removed.
 For example the word "Kog'Maw" will be treated as it was KogMaw and will fall into output category {(o, g), 6}.
 Words like "It's" and "doesn't" will be treated as Its and doesnt respectively.
-● When input is loaded from a file, line break (new line) is ignored.
+● When input is loaded from a file, line break (new line) is treated as blank space
-The whole input is treated as String with no line breaks.
 ● Pattern (set of characters to search for in input, LOGIC as example) must be a single string consisting only of letters, without blank spaces